 January 17, St. Andrews, Scotland.
-Paper on current research, Menstruation Symposium, School of Art History, St. Andrews University.
+Paper: Menstrual materiality: Changing the permission field in the workplace.
+Menstruation Symposium, St. Andrews University.

 June 13-16, Sydney, Australia.
-Papers in the Feminist Solidarity and Changing Writing streams at the Gender, Work, and Organization Conference.
+Two papers: Menstrual activism and the sisterhood and When words flow: Writing the PhD differently.
+Gender, Work, and Organization Conference, Macquarie University.

 July 10-13, Rome, Italy.
 Paper: Towards a Menstrual Commons.
 Standing Conference on Organisational Symbolism, La Sapienza University.

 August 10, Melbourne, Australia.
 Co-organiser and panel chair.
 Sociomateriality Methods Workshop.
-Interdisciplinary event.
-Department of Management, Monash Business School, Monash University Caulfield Campus.
+Interdisciplinary event, Monash Business School.

 August 17, Melbourne, Australia.
-Presentation (Red Tents) and panel member for Science Gallery event, The Future of Menstruation.
+Presentation (Red Tents: A brief history of menstrual activism and thoughts for the future) and panel member for Science Gallery event, The Future of Menstruation.
 University of Melbourne.

 August 23-27, Vancouver Island, Canada: Justisse Fertility Awareness Educators Conference.
 Keynote on menstruation, capitalism, and the sisterhood.
 Co-leading workshop with Dr. Geraldine Matus on introjected phallogocentrism and internalised misogyny.